Kyramud6/Graceful-Gathering/README.md

 Homepage and below is the recommendation product that is depend by the star ratings

 <img width="810" height="394" alt="image" src="https://github.com/user-attachments/assets/c0588d6d-f1f9-4005-beca-e4b7c3c597e6" />
-This is where the customer can go through shopping
+This is where the customer can go through shopping.

 <img width="792" height="336" alt="image" src="https://github.com/user-attachments/assets/12c74fc5-7005-4c00-83df-22f405b767dd" />
-Booking services with timeslot they can choose
+Booking services with timeslot they can choose.

 ---
 ## 📸 Screenshots ( Vendor Page)